 The structure of the course is as follows.

-The culture of the Digital Society will be presented using the original model of a three-dimensional space defining three types of the Culture: Social, Spiritual and Technological.
-Each of the above types of culture will be separately addressed in the course, which will refer to new cultural phenomena related to the three types of the Digital Culture: to social media, personal identity online, and big data.
+The culture of the Digital Society will be presented using the Author's original model of a three-dimensional space defining three types of the Digital Culture: Social, Spiritual and Technological.
+Each of the above types of culture will be separately addressed in the course.
+The course will also refer to new cultural phenomena respectively related to the three types of the Digital Culture, namely to social media, personal identity online, and big data.

 The course will be concluded by discussing ways of evolution of the Digital Society.
 The concept of Digital Enlightenment - which is an expected future of the Digital Society – will be presented as an actual problem of the digital culture.